 The consumption of alcohol is ONLY legal for non-Muslims in Abu Dhabi within licensed restaurants, pubs, clubs, or private venues.
 That means if you want to have a drink or participate in the nightlife in Abu Dhabi, you need to know where to go.
 Here is an up-to-date list of places to check out.

 While some hotels are dry and don’t offer alcohol in their restaurants and bars, most do, so you won’t have a difficult time finding a place to hang out for a beer or a drink and to check out the vibrant nightlife around the city.

 Of course, nightlife doesn’t have to just refer to partying and drinking a club all night.
 There are other things to do in Abu Dhabi at night.
 At the top of my list is walking around the city to see the lights and how the buildings are lit up in the darkness.
 That’s when you’ll see amazing light shows, like the one featured above.

+With so many great things to do in Abu Dhabi, you can easily spend 3-4 days enjoying it.
 Have you been to Abu Dhabi?
-Do you have a blog post you’d like to add to the mix?
-I’d be happy to add more!
-And I’d love to hear about your experience in Abu Dhabi.
+I’d love to hear about your experience in Abu Dhabi.
 Tell us about it in the comments.